-Personal care assistance helps older adults with private daily routines that can become difficult, tiring, or unsafe to manage alone.
-Home Care Charleston SC provides non-medical support with activities of daily living across the Charleston Metro, including bathing, dressing, grooming, toileting, transfers, mobility, and meal routines.
+Personal care assistance helps older adults with the private daily tasks that become difficult, exhausting, or unsafe to manage alone.
+Home Care Charleston SC provides non-medical support with activities of daily living across the Charleston Metro — bathing, dressing, grooming, toileting, transfers, mobility, and meal routines.

-The purpose is not only task completion.
-The purpose is dignity, comfort, safer daily living, and less worry for the family.
+This is not just about checking tasks off a list.
+It is about dignity, comfort, safer daily living, and less worry for the family.

 Bathing and Hygiene Support

-Bathing, showering, oral care, skin care reminders, and hygiene routines can be sensitive.
-Caregivers provide respectful support based on the care plan, the person's comfort level, and safety needs in the bathroom.
+Bathing, showering, oral care, and skin care routines require sensitivity.
+Our caregivers follow the care plan, respect the person's comfort level, and prioritize bathroom safety.

 Dressing and Grooming Help

-Getting dressed, choosing appropriate clothing, brushing hair, shaving reminders, and morning or evening grooming routines can help the day feel more normal and less rushed.
+Getting dressed, choosing appropriate clothing, brushing hair, and morning or evening grooming routines help the day feel normal and unhurried.

 Toileting and Incontinence Support

-Caregivers can assist with toileting routines and incontinence-related support in a private, respectful way.
-The care plan should clearly define what help is needed and how privacy will be protected.
+Caregivers assist with toileting routines and incontinence care in a private, respectful manner.
+The care plan defines exactly what help is needed and how privacy is protected.

 Mobility, Transfers, and Fall-Risk Awareness

-Personal care visits may include help moving around the home, standing from a chair, transferring, or maintaining safer routines.
-Caregivers can observe changes and report concerns to the family.
+Caregivers help with moving around the home, standing from a chair, transferring between surfaces, and maintaining safer daily routines.
+They also observe changes and report concerns to the family.

 Feeding and Meal Routine Support

-When meals are missed or eating becomes difficult, caregivers can support meal setup, cueing, hydration reminders, and a more consistent routine.
+When meals are missed or eating becomes difficult, caregivers support meal setup, cueing, hydration reminders, and a more consistent eating schedule.

 How Our Personal Care Process Works